NYCDS2020/DisasterResponsePipeline/README.md

 - data - CSV source files, SQL database and Python code required to load, clean, merge and write data
 - models - Python code required to train classifier.
 Note: the pickled model is NOT included
-- notebooks - ETL and ML Jupyter notebooks readme_imgs - Screenshots of the running application
+- notebooks - ETL and ML Jupyter notebooks

-There is 1 main notebook, 1 Python file containing utility functions, and 1 data file.
-Markdown cells are used extensively to facilitate walk throughs of the approach.
+- readme_imgs - Screenshots of the running application

 ## Project Screenshots
 Users can interactively classify a message